Windows 11 23H2 new features and changes (September 2023 update)

 Combine taskbar buttons and hide labels

-Although the ability to show labels without grouping them has been available as part of the Taskbar experience in previous versions, the development team introduced a new Taskbar that didn’t include many of the legacy features, including the ability never to combine buttons or show labels.
+Although the ability to show labels without grouping them has been available as part of the Taskbar experience in previous versions, the development team introduced a new Taskbar that didn’t include many of the legacy features, including the ability to never combine buttons or show labels.
 However, the company has been working to bring back some of the legacy features, such as seconds for the clock in the System Tray, an interface optimized for touch, and quick access to Task Manager from the Taskbar context menu.
 And now, the company is making progress to allow users to show labels for apps again.

 Taskbar right-click End task option